Best Beer with Pulled Pork: Style-by-Style Pairing Guide

 Naked Pulled Pork (Smoke and Salt Only)

 Some pitmasters serve pulled pork with no sauce at all — just the bark, the smoke ring, and the pork's natural sweetness.
 This is pulled pork at its purest, and it deserves a beer that respects the smoke without covering it up.
+For more on how smoke develops during the cooking process, see The BBQ Stall: Science, Temps & How to Power Through.

 Smoked Lager (Rauchbier) — The Top Pick

 A Bamberg-style rauchbier creates perfect harmony with unsauced smoked pork.
 Both the beer and the meat get their smoke from wood, so they share a fundamental flavor language.
 Schlenkerla Märzen is the classic — its beechwood smoke mirrors the hickory or oak from the pit.
 The clean lager finish keeps it drinkable despite the smoke intensity.
+According to the Beer Judge Certification Program style guidelines, rauchbier's smoke character comes from malt dried over beechwood fires — the same Maillard browning reactions that create smoke rings in BBQ.

 English Bitter